Nemanja Bjelica: Personal life

 Bjelica was brought up in the New Belgrade Blocks.
-He married in June 2012 and has a daughter.
+He married in June 2012 and has two children.
+Apart from his native Serbian, Bjelica speaks English fluently.

 On 5 February 2024, Bjelica was threatened with scissors in Belgrade, Serbia.
-In the incident, a man with scissors told Bjelica that he would "take your family, your children, your wife, and you", and also threatened to stab Bjelica with the scissors.
+In the incident, the man told Bjelica: "I would take your family, your children, your wife, and you", and also threatened to stab him with the scissors.